How to Get Into Medical School: The Complete Guide (2025)

 Research is not required for every applicant, (unless you want to pursue medical research as a career) but intellectual curiosity is.
 Leadership and service, however, are non-negotiable.

 What matters most is consistency, ownership, and impact.
-Schools want students who show up, stick with hard things, and care about the world around them.
-You don’t want a laundry list of activities you’ve been lightly involved in – you want several deep and meaningful experiences where you spent significant time and made a real difference.
+Schools want students who show up, persist through challenges, and care about the world around them.
+Don’t take the “checkbox” approach; schools know when you’ve just been going through the motions.
+Instead, curate a resume that reflects your commitment to your values and interests by choosing several deep and meaningful experiences where you spent significant time and made a real difference.

 For more, read: Research Hours for Medical School: How Many You Need & How to Get Them